SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/MediaOps/Common_Data_Model.md

 Several low-code apps available in the DataMiner Catalog, including all MediaOps applications, are built on the Common Data Model (CDM).
 In this model, each object is described by a definition.

 Definitions that are functionally related are grouped into modules.
-Below is an overview of the different modules.
+Below, you can find an overview of the different modules.

 ### Contracts